Davidkramer1999/React-Import-Highlighter/README.md

 ## Features

 - Automatic detection of React components and libraries in your project.
-- Simplified import statement generation.
-- Highlighting of unused imports.
 - Improved code navigation within your React project.
-- And more!

 ## Requirements